Skip to content

 Properties & Measuring Points

-Properties and measuring points are how a logic block exposes its state to the outside world.
-Properties represent observable and optionally configurable values.
-Measuring points represent read-only telemetry data that is recorded over time.
+Properties and measuring points are how a logic block exposes its state.
+Service properties represent observable and optionally configurable values.
+Measuring points represent telemetry recorded over time.
 A single value can be both.
+A separate [Presentation] attribute controls how the value is grouped and rendered on the dashboard.

 The [ServiceProperty] Attribute